qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 "Creators need a direct connection with what they are creating" - Brett Vincent (Willem - see also Doug Engelbart).

 Shows a video by Brett Vincent with direct manipulation of code and graphics.
+"Much of art is discovery...
+Having an immediate connection allows discovery that would be impossible before" "If there is any delay in that feedback loop of seeing it and working on it... there is a whole world of ideas that will never be."

+Immediate connection.

+Brett Vincent video end.

+Mary and Tom have a principle too: teams need an immediate connection with what they are creating.